Shopgirl

 Shopgirl is a 2005 American romantic comedy-drama film directed by Anand Tucker and starring Steve Martin, Claire Danes, and Jason Schwartzman.
-The screenplay by Steve Martin is based on his 2000 novella of the same title.
-The film is about a complex love triangle between a bored salesgirl, a wealthy businessman, and an aimless young man.
+The screenplay by Martin is based on his 2000 novella of the same title.
+The film follows a complex love triangle between a disenchanted salesgirl, a wealthy businessman and an aimless young man.

-Produced by Ashok Amritraj, Jon Jashni, and Steve Martin for Touchstone Pictures and Hyde Park Entertainment, and distributed in the United States by Buena Vista Pictures and internationally by 20th Century Fox.
-Shopgirl was released on October 21, 2005, and received positive reviews from film critics.
-The film went on to earn $11,112,077 and was nominated for four Satellite Awards, including Best Picture and Best Adapted Screenplay.
+Produced by Ashok Amritraj, Jon Jashni, and Martin for Touchstone Pictures and Hyde Park Entertainment, Shopgirl was released in the United States on October 21, 2005, by Buena Vista Pictures Distribution and received positive reviews from film critics.
+The film grossed $11.7 million worldwide and was nominated for four Satellite Awards, including Best Picture – Musical or Comedy and Best Adapted Screenplay.

 Plot

-In 2003, Mirabelle Buttersfield is an aspiring artist from Vermont who works at the evening gloves counter at Saks Fifth Avenue, Beverly Hills.
-Her quiet, orderly existence filled with both the mundane – futon furniture and an aging pickup truck – and the serious – a large student loan and a supply of antidepressants – is disrupted by the sudden appearance of two disparate men.
+Mirabelle Buttersfield is a young aspiring artist from Vermont who works behind the women's glove counter at Saks Fifth Avenue in Beverly Hills.
+Clinically depressed and leading a solitary existence, Mirabelle soon finds herself romanced by two distinctly different men.

 Jeremy is an immature, socially inept, penniless graphic designer for an amplifier manufacturer and an aspiring typographer who meets Mirabelle in a laundromat.
-Mirabelle, aching for meaningful contact, gives Jeremy a chance but it quickly fizzles after a halfhearted date, followed by a woefully underwhelming sexual encounter.
+Mirabelle, aching for a meaningful connection, gives Jeremy a chance, but she soon loses interest in him after an awkward first date, followed by a failed attempt at intercourse.

-Ray Porter is an older, suave, wealthy, divorced logician who charms Mirabelle over several dates, one of which ends at his house.
-Mirabelle offers herself to him, and the morning after they have sex, Ray tells her that he does not intend for their relationship to be serious due to his constant travel between Los Angeles and Seattle.
-Each has a different understanding of this talk: Ray tells his psychiatrist that Mirabelle knows he will see other people, and Mirabelle tells her acquaintances that Ray wants to see her more.
+Ray Porter is an older, suave, wealthy, divorced logician.
+He buys a pair of gloves from Mirabelle at Saks and has them delivered to her apartment with an invitation to dinner, which she accepts.
+Following several dates, the two have sex at his house one night.
+The next morning, Ray tells Mirabelle that he does not intend for their relationship to be serious due to his constant travel between Los Angeles and Seattle.
+Each has a different understanding of this conversation: Ray tells his psychiatrist that Mirabelle knows they have an open relationship, while Mirabelle tells her friends that Ray wants to commit to her.

-Mirabelle and Ray embark on a lengthy affair, while Jeremy attempts to have one last liaison with Mirabelle before leaving as a roadie for the band Hot Tears, but she spurns him due to her relationship with Ray.
-While on tour, the band's lead singer introduces Jeremy to the world of self-improvement and how to better relate to the opposite sex.
-Mirabelle becomes increasingly devoted to Ray, who showers her with expensive gifts, such as paying off her student loans, instead of emotional affection.
-When Mirabelle's depression hits hard, as she has ceased taking her antidepressants because Ray makes her happy, he takes her to the doctor and cares for her, further deepening her reliance on him.
-Ray invites Mirabelle on a trip to New York, and has her fitted in the dress shop at Armani.
+Mirabelle and Ray embark on a lengthy affair, while Jeremy attempts to see Mirabelle one last time before leaving as a roadie for the band Hot Tears, but she rejects him in favor of Ray.
+While on tour, the band's lead singer introduces Jeremy to self-help tapes on how to better relate to women.
+Mirabelle becomes increasingly devoted to Ray, who showers her with expensive gifts and pays off her student loans, instead of showing genuine affection.
+As her relationship with Ray progresses, Mirabelle decides to stop taking her antidepressants, which heightens her depression.
+Ray takes her to the psychiatrist and cares for her, further deepening her reliance on him.
+Ray invites Mirabelle to accompany him on his upcoming trip to New York.